magento/pagebuilder-docs/docs/extending/how-to-extend-appearances.md

 }
 ```

-This selector has a specificity of `120`, more than we need to override any of Page Builder's styles.
+And that's it.
+This selector has a specificity of `120`, more than we need to override any styles Page Builder applies to the same DOM nodes.
 And we didn't even need to look at the DOM.
-We just need to know how Page Builder works.
+We just needed to know how Page Builder styles its content.

 The Less in our module's `_default.less` files looks like this: